 Hundreds of fossils are found in the cliffs and along the beaches here, and in some places they’re fairly easy to find.
 The best and safest place to find fossils is at Charmouth beach.
 You can look for fossils yourself which is free, but takes practise to find a good one.
 Although any fossil you find is bound to become a treasured possession!

-If you want more chance of finding a fossil then you might want to join a guided fossil hunt.
-They go from Charmouth Heritage Coast Centre and cost £8 per adult and £4 per child.
+If you want more chance of finding a fossil then you might want to join a guided fossil hunt. which starts from Charmouth Heritage Coast Centre.
 There’s no minimum age limit, and you’ll need to book online.
 There are some safety considerations: don’t go near the cliffs or the sea and keep an eye on small children scrambling over the rocks.

 Before having children, my husband and I had a double sea kayak.
 Living in the Midlands, it didn’t often see the sea, but it got a lot of use in the River Severn.
 After the dog got a bit over excited watching a swan and fell in the river, we bought her a boat of her own and we’d tow her behind us.
 It was like the elephant in the room.
 Nobody we passed on the river ever mentioned the fact that there was a dog in a boat behind us.